Driving – dare to

 Know how to change a tyre.
 If you have not done this, then practice at home before launching.
 The endless empty roads on the plains of Hungary are exactly the wrong place to try to learn a new skill.

 Do not be intimidated by having to ’drive on the wrong side of the road’.
 The lanes of Ireland are calling out to you.
 Our brain is a rather amazing machine, and adapts to the new regime very quickly.
 The most common indicator that there has been a lane shift for me is that when approaching my car I wander up to the wrong side of the car (and then pretend that I was just opening the passenger door to put something on the seat).
 Use extra caution when turning on to a divided highway.
 I have pulled into the wrong lanes.
 Also, when driving on St. John, where steering wheels are on the left side, but cars drive in the left lane, it is easy to noodle down an empty road in the wrong lane, until a lorry comes around the corner directly infront of you.
+Palau is the opposite: steering wheel on the right, drive on the right.
 I, sadly, could not hire a car in Somaliland, but they have a lively regime where they drive on the right, in a mix of left and right hand drive cars.

 Try to learn local driving customs earlier than later.
 Perhaps ask the guy who is renting the car to you.
 In Croatia and Uruguay all moving cars are required to have their lights on.
 In many countries the lorry that you are considering passing may put on their centerline turn signal, indicating that it is unsafe to pass.
 In Rwanda there is zero tolerance for exceeding the very modest speed limits, and a vast network of cameras are very efficient at electronically ticketing drivers.
 In South Africa there is a charming custom of pulling into the breakdown lane to let people pass.
 The passer then flashes the emergency lights in thanks.